A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Discussion: FST 180112

 \section{Discussion: FST 180112}

 \hlm{In order to clarify whether the presence of five counts near position of FST 180112 recorded in} \hbb{11 minutes} is an ordinary or extraordinary transient event, we performed an additional analysis using a clustering algorithm.
-The data set \hlw{analysed} here include the first \hdm{814} weeks of \textit{Fermi}-LAT data and had been recorded between 2008-08-04 and \hdm{2024-01-09}.
+The data set \hlw{analysed} here includes the first \hdm{814} weeks of \textit{Fermi}-LAT data and had been recorded between 2008 August 4 and 2024 January 9.
 Similarly to the VSSTW analysis, we selected $\gamma$ rays above 0.5 GeV.
 Given that the number of diffuse $\gamma$ rays is high near the Galactic plane, we removed all the $\gamma$-ray events between $-2^{\circ}$ and $+2^{\circ}$ Galactic latitudes.
 We also excluded the clusters if the tested count is \hbb{within} $1^{\circ}$ of \hbb{a} 4FGL $\gamma$-ray \hbb{source}.
 The goal of this additional analysis is to search for sets of five counts with a distance not exceeding a given value.
-For this purpose, we used the \texttt{PYTHON} module, \texttt{sklearn.neighbors}\footnote{\burl{https://scikit-learn.org}} and a nearest neighbours algorithm, \texttt{KDTree}. \hlm{For this clustering analysis, we selected a ``Manhatten'' distance, which is a sum of absolute values.
-In the contrast with the clustering algorithms mentioned in Sect.} \ref{CA}, we introduce two spatial coordinates and one time coordinate.
-The first spatial coordinate is Declination, $\mathrm{Dec}$, \hbb{and} the second spatial coordinate is $\mathrm{RA}\times\cos\left(\left(\pi/180\right)\times\mathrm{Dec}\right)$, where $\mathrm{RA}$ is Right Ascension.
-The time coordinate is time measured in seconds and further divided by 600.
-Thus, one degrees of distance approximately corresponds \hbb{10 minutes} of time. \hlw{Both these spatial coordinates are in the units of degrees.} \hdm{The selected ``Manhatten'' distance is a compomise between the Euclidean distance between two points given their spatial coordinates and the linear distance between two points in time.
-The ``Manhatten'' distance is larger than the Euclidean distance, at most, by $\sqrt{2}$ and is a reasonable proxy for estimating a spatiotemporal distance.} After finding the spatiotemporal clusters of $\gamma$ rays, we identify them with known $\gamma$-ray sources using the temporal and spatial information.
+For this purpose, we used the \texttt{PYTHON} module, \texttt{sklearn.neighbors}\footnote{\burl{https://scikit-learn.org}} and a nearest neighbours algorithm, \texttt{KDTree}. \hlm{For this clustering analysis, we selected a `Manhattan' distance, which is a sum of absolute values.
+In contrast with the clustering algorithms mentioned in Sect.} \ref{CA}, we introduce two spatial coordinates and one time coordinate.
+The first spatial coordinate is declination, $\mathrm{Dec}$, \hbb{and} the second spatial coordinate is $\mathrm{R.A.}\times\cos\left(\left(\pi/180\right)\times\mathrm{Dec}\right)$, where $\mathrm{R.A.}$ is right ascension.\LEt{***see note 30 re abbreviations } The time coordinate is time measured in seconds and further divided by 600.
+Thus, one degrees of distance approximately corresponds \hbb{ten minutes} of time. \hlw{Both these spatial coordinates are in units of degrees.} The selected Manhattan distance is a compromise between the Euclidean distance between two points given their spatial coordinates and the linear distance between two points in time.
+The Manhattan distance is larger than the Euclidean distance, at most by $\sqrt{2}$, and is a reasonable proxy for estimating a spatiotemporal distance.
+After finding the spatiotemporal clusters of $\gamma$ rays, we identify them with known $\gamma$-ray sources using the temporal and spatial information.